 Mouth and Tongue

-As previously mentioned, parrots don’t chew their food like mammals because they have no teeth.
-This is why parrots drop food down their throat instead.
+As mentioned, parrots don’t chew their food like mammals because they have no teeth.
+This is why parrots drop food down their throat instead, hence why parrots are messy eaters.
 Teeth would prevent parrots from being aerodynamic during flight, so they have beaks instead.

-Another vital part of the digestive tract is the pharynx, which is the part between the mouth and esophagus that helps parrots swallow food.
+Another vital part of the digestive tract is the pharynx, which is the part between the mouth and esophagus that enables parrots to swallow food.

 The crop is a type of storage bag.
 It’s a muscular pouch found in the parrot’s neck above the top of the chest or sternum.
 The crop isn’t always visible to the human eye.